amitbet/codewar2021/README.md

 ---
 ## Rulez:
 * Each team will submit two Bot procedures (a pacbot and a ghostbot), you are welcome to challenge yourself to a duel, or have friendly competitions to improve your bot abilities.
-* Bot code should be completely in JS, no Python/C# allowed (Vanilla JS npm modules are ok including TensorflowJS)
+* Bot code should be completely in JS, no Python/C# allowed (Vanilla JS npm modules are ok, including TensorflowJS)
 * No hacking the game framework, trying to monkeypatch or otherwise change the game engine is not allowed
-* a Bot should have adequate performance, it should not take up more than a few milliseconds to perform a decision.
+* A Bot should have adequate performance, it should not take up more than a few milliseconds to perform a decision.
 * A Full board map is provided below, use it to avoid the walls.
 * Have Fun!
 ---